erhathaway/router-primitives/README.md

 - The router instance is now a Mobx instance.
 - All observable state is accessible directly as attributes on the router.
 No need to call `getState` or `getHistory`.

-### Custom Router Logic
+#### Custom Router Logic

-Finally, should the existing router types not be enough, this library provides you with a way to create your own routers!
+Should the existing router types not be enough, this library provides you with a way to create your own routers!

 ## How it works